Swizec/nightowls/manuscript/factors-of-flow.md

 ### Deep fulfilment

-The converse of panic flow, is the good kind.
-A drug-like trance that leaves you energised, ready to take on the world and were it not for annoying physical limitations you would happily spend all your days in such a state.
+The converse of panic flow is the good kind.
+A drug-like trance that leaves you energized and ready to take on the world.
+Without the annoying physical limitations, you would happily spend all your days in such a state.

-For me the typical situation is something like this.
+For me, the typical situation is something like this.

-I have spent the past few days thinking about an interesting problem, it's just been rolling around my mind.
-Either it's an interesting algorithm I want to try implementing, or a problem I feel could be solved for plenty of people.
-Sometimes it's as simple as feeling a blogpost must be written to address a topic.
+I have spent the past few days rolling an interesting problem around my mind.
+Either it's an algorithm I want to try implementing, or a problem I feel can be solved for many.
+Sometimes it's as simple as feeling a blog post must be written to address a topic.

 I let the feeling fester for a while.
 On purpose.
-Indulging immediately would ruin the flow because the mind must first have time to process the idea in as much detail as possible.
+Indulging immediately would ruin the flow because the mind needs time to process the idea in as much detail as possible.

-One evening I will sit down and begin.
+One evening, I will sit down and begin.

-The outside world melts away, time becomes a blur and before I know it morning comes.
-Surprising.
-Startling.
-When the hell did this happen?
-Wasn't it just 8pm half an hour ago?
+The outside world melts away.
+Time becomes a blur and before I know it, morning comes.
+What the hell?
+Wasn't it just 8PM half an hour ago?

-In reality, I have just spent twelve hours in complete rapture.
-Engrossed in the bigger picture I solved sub problem after sub problem, each just interesting enough to keep me going, each just difficult enough to keep me going.
+In reality, I have just spent twelve hours in rapture.
+Engrossed in the bigger picture, I solved sub-problem after sub-problem, each just challenging enough to keep me going.

-At this point my body has had enough and I do need to get some sleep.
+At this point, my body has had enough and _I do need to get some sleep_.

 But the very next day I will jump out of bed - yes literally - and even brushing my teeth might feel like too much waiting to get back into the code.

-That's the good kind of flow.
-The one you want.
-Because this is sustainable, were it not for practical limitations one could live for months on end like this.
+That's the flow you want.
+This is sustainable.
+Were it not for practical limitations one could live for months on end like this.

-Panic flow … that one is only good for one or two consecutive days.
+Panic flow … that's only good for a day or two.
 Then it takes weeks before the brain is ready again.

 ## Why is day-time particularly bad for flow?

-Now we can all agree the night is particularly good for flow, it is important to remember this is not the only time when programmers can reach flow.
+Now we can all agree why night is particularly good for flow, but keep in mind this is not the only time when programmers can reach flow.
 Mornings, especially very early mornings, are a popular choice as well.
 Even though this is just approaching the night from a different end, the cultural baggage attached is different.

-People who start work early in the morning, especially before dawn, are often seen as hard-working and commendable, while those who choose to work late into the night, often right until dawn, are often seen as lazy slobs who sleep the whole day away.
-Strange as it may seem.
+People who start work early in the morning, especially before dawn, are often seen as hard-working and commendable, while those who choose to work late into the night, often right until dawn, are often seen as lazy slobs who sleep all day away.

 Whether a programmer chooses late nights or early mornings, doesn't really change the goal - to avoid working on high intensity flow activities during the day.

-The answer I got when asking programmers why they don't like working during the day sounds very asocial indeed - because other people are awake.
+The answer I got when asking programmers why they don't like working during the day sounds asocial indeed - because other people are awake.

 ### Cost of interruption

 There is a ritual to getting in the flow.

 Usually the first thing people will do when sitting down to code is check Facebook, Twitter and email.
-Not always in that order, not always all of them, sometimes other social networks completely - Reddit, Hacker News and Stack Overflow are popular options.
+Not always in that order, not always all of them.
+Sometimes other social networks completely; Reddit, Hacker News and Stack Overflow are popular options.

 Warm caffeinated beverages go very well with this sort of activity.
-Making them wastes little time, but introduces an impetus to keep procrastinating until you've finished the cup.
+Making them doesn't take much time, but they introduce an impetus to keep procrastinating until you've finished the cup.

-We call this procrastination, but the term carries connotations that aren't fully warranted.
-Don't think of it as putting off work, it's more like defragging one's brain.
-Making sure there are no more lingering thoughts in there, no notifications left unclicked, no important questions left unanswered.
+We call this procrastination.
+But that carries negative connotations that aren't fully warranted.
+Don't think of this stage as putting off work.
+It's more like defragging one's brain.
+Making sure there are no more lingering thoughts, no notifications left unclicked, no important questions left unanswered.
+Loose ends tied.

-After anywhere from a few minutes to an hour work can finally begin.
+After anywhere from a few minutes to an hour, work can finally begin.

 First, a programmer needs to make sure they are working off the latest version of the project.
 Then they must check whatever issue tracking system they're using.
-Having a clear goal is after all paramount to achieving flow and getting anything done.
+Having a clear goal is paramount to achieving flow and getting anything done.

 Next up, the work environment.

 Swing by a programmer's computer some time and you will likely see a desktop littered with open windows, consoles, IDE's, text editors, documentation.
 Everything.

-Unlike many (most?) people who use even modern computers as a single application environment and often maximise whatever software they are using to fill the whole screen, programmers are a different beast all together.
+Unlike many (most?) people who use computers as a single application environment and often maximize whatever software they are using to fill the whole screen, programmers are different beasts.

 There's usually a text editor and a console or two, perhaps a debugger, a browser with some documentation is almost mandatory as well.
 Often all these tools will be unified in a single Integrated Development Environment (IDE), which is a mere euphemism for "A bunch of stuff, but in a single window".